sagarkj2001/Signature_Forgery_Detection/README.md

 optimal and **GLCM is used to extract the texture features of the image.** In the model we will create two classes for each user real and forgery.

+**NOTE- This project in repository does not contain the full code.
+Please contact me for Full code.**

 ### Project PPT [**Signature_Forgery_PPT.pptx**](https://github.com/sagarkj2001/Signature_Forgery_Detection/blob/main/Signature_Forgery_PPT.pptx)